Monday, July 13, 2015

 In the Berlaimont case, one may add the complete absence of training of the naval pilots about ground targets, a somewhat odd situation, knowing the important role of the French marine troopers, even in the WW I (at Dixmude, for example).

-So, these pilots wanted an extreme accuracy (in order to sink a boat) which was not as important usually when they had to attack armored divisions which are scattered on a (comparatively) huge area.
+So, these pilots wanted an extreme accuracy (in order to sink a boat) which was not as important usually when they had to attack armored divisions which are scattered on a (comparatively) very huge area.

 Another problem of training